FlintAndCode/double_pendulum-euler-s-method-/README.md

 I used the Euler's method to implement the physics and math behind this simulation.
 Using my physics knowledge, I derived the necessary equations I have to implement for the project to work.

 I used python in this project, and learned pygame from the scratch.

+It was truly a exciting project to work on.
+Seeing your code come to life (to simulation!)